mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/README.md

      * Vamos-like hyperbolic polynomials
    - **Composite Hyperbolic**: The hyperbolic polynomails in these problems are created by composing two hyperbolic polynomials.
    - **QRE-Hyper cone**: These problems are minimizing the quantum relative entropy of two matrix pencils subject to a hyperbolic constraint and some linear constraints.
+   - **HB_Unbounded**: These problems involve two hyperbolicity cones and can be unbounded or have an optimal solution.